-Everlube® Products are a range of tough coatings know as dry film lubricants that provide low frictional resistance between two mating parts.
+Everlube® coatings are a range of tough coatings know as dry film lubricants that provide low frictional resistance between two mating parts.

 Dry film lubricant coatings have different properties depending on their structure and composition.
 These properties can be for high load bearing, very low coefficient of friction, high temperature and also increased resistance to chemical attack, abrasion and corrosion.